shirazisam/my-game-of-3/README.md

 #### Note:
-Player1 can be started with a pre-chosen number by providing this number as a parameter (ideal for testing) although this might be construed as cheating since a specific numbers yield a predetermined outcome.
+Player1 can be started with a pre-chosen number by providing this number as a parameter (ideal for testing) although this might be construed as cheating since specific numbers yield a predetermined outcome.
+Example:

     $ java -jar client\target\client-0.0.1-SNAPSHOT.jar 123